 Get Started Jumping Rope

-Karly Kent, a certified fitness coach and former competitive jump roper, isn’t surprised that it would be beneficial to runners.
-“The main muscle groups that jumping rope works are quads, calves, and core, which in my opinion is the perfect recipe for a faster runner,” she says.
+Karly Kent, a certified fitness coach and former competitive jump roper, isn’t surprised that jumping rope would be beneficial to runners.
+“The main muscle groups that it works are quads, calves, and core, which in my opinion is the perfect recipe for a faster runner,” she says.
 Jumping rope also strengthens the ligaments and tendons around the foot and ankle and improves posture and coordination.